open-resources/physics_bank/content/public/004.Kinematics(1D)/Position/Label_Position_Vs_Time_Graph/Label_Position_Vs_Time_Graph.md

 # {{ params.vars.title }}
 Each of the following 5 statements describe the motion shown in Fig.1 labeled A through E.
 Label each statement with the letter of the corresponding line on the position vs. time graph.
+In your answers consider right to be the positive x-direction and left to be the negative x-direction.

 <img src="Q3.png" alt="The figure of a position vs time graph with time on the horizontal axis depicts 5 motions.
 A starts out postive and shows an increasing curve as time increases.
 B starts out negative and shows a constant increase as time increases, the line goes from negative to positive.
 C has a negative parabola-like shape, it starts and ends with a positive position.
 D shows a constant decrease as time increases, the position starts out positive and ends negative.
 E shows a line that remains in the same place as time increase. " width=500>